benshimonz/V1/README.md

 Each branch may start with:

-* A relationship / a path (optionally preceded by an 'X', crossed arrow, 'O' or 'L')
+* A relationship / a path (optionally preceded by an 'X', rightswards arrow with stroke, 'O' or 'L')
 * A green rectangle (entity's property value constraints / tag)
 * A quantifier